 Pejavara Mutt head hospitalised, on ventilator support

-The condition of the head of Pejavara Mutt, one among the 'Ashta' Mutts of Udupi, Vishvesha Teertha Swamiji is serious and he is on ventilator support.
-The 88-year-old pontiff is being treated for extensive Pneumonia with antibiotics and supportive treatment, Kasturba Hospital here, where he was admitted, said in a statement on Friday.
+The head of prominent Pejavara Mutt, one among the Ashta Mathas of Udupi, Vishvesha Teertha Swamiji is "currently serious and connected to a ventilator," the hospital where he is currently undergoing treatment said on Friday.
+The 88-year-old pontiff is being treated for extensive Pneumonia with antibiotics and supportive treatment.

-"He is currently serious and connected to a ventilator", it said.
-He was brought to the hospital with complaints of difficulty in breathing at around five am on Friday from a private hospital, the statement added..
+He was brought to Kasturba Hospital, Manipal with complaints of difficulty in breathing since 5 am this morning from a private hospital, a statement said.
+"He is currently serious and connected to a ventilator," he statement added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)